mkjensen/unifi-acme.sh/README.md

 # unifi-acme.sh

 The `update-unifi-certificate.sh` script enables easy updating of the certificate used by [UniFi Controller](https://www.ubnt.com/enterprise/software).
-The script has been tested on Debian 8 "Jessie" with Unifi Controller installed via the official Debian repository.
+The script has been tested on Debian 8 "Jessie" with Unifi Controller installed via the official Debian repository and on a UniFi CloudKey on firmware version 0.7.3.

 ## How to use